isomerpages/moe-taonan/_partners/服务供应商 School Service Providers/School Canteen Advertisement.md

 	</p>

 #### How to get there?
-Nearest MRT: Eunos MRT Station
+Nearest MRT: Eunos MRT Station<br>
 Bus number: 13, 15, 16, 31, 36, 43, 48, 134, 135, 196, 197, 966

 #### Interest applicants must meet the following criteria: